haydenrou/dotfiles/README.md

 - `it` is bound to `git` because ¯\_(ツ)_/¯
 - `egst` shows modified files with `git status` and opens them in Neovim.
 - `CTRL-T` will search for files from the command line with fzf
-- `ESC-C` (`ALT-C` on Linux) will search for directories from the command line and selecting one will place you in the directory
+- `ESC-C` (`ALT-C` on Linux) will search for directories from the command line, and selecting one will place you in the directory
 - tmux prefix is set to `<C-b>`
 - Open vi mode with `<prefix>[` within tmux

-## Suggested software:
+## Suggested Software:
 - [alacritty terminal](https://alacritty.org/)
 - [zoxide](https://github.com/ajeetdsouza/zoxide)